ToolJet/ToolJet/docs/versioned_docs/version-2.9.0/setup/docker.md

   ORM_LOGGING=all
   ```

-  To set up additional environment variables in `.env` file as explained in [environment variables reference](/docs/setup/env-vars)

   5. To start the docker container, use the following command:

   ```bash
   docker-compose up -d
   ```

   6. **(Optional)** `TOOLJET_HOST` environment variable can either be the public ipv4 address of your server or a custom domain that you want to use.
+Which can be modified in the .env file.

+  Also, for setting up additional environment variables in the .env file, please check our documentation on [environment variable](/docs/setup/env-vars)

   Examples:
   `TOOLJET_HOST=http://12.34.56.78` or